 Swimming in the Whitsundays

-When in Airlie Beach you have dive into the aqua waters of the Whitsundays at least once!
+When in Airlie Beach you have to dive into the stunning aqua waters of the Whitsundays at least once!
 There are many places and opportunities to swim in the region, either on the mainland of Airlie Beach or while out around the Whitsunday Islands and at the Outer Great Barrier Reef.

-Both of these swimming locations are popular and therefore have a floating swimming enclosure in place during most months of the year.
+Both of these swimming locations are popular amongst tourists and locals alike and have a floating swimming enclosure in place during most months of the year.
 You will be encouraged to swim in the enclosure, but please note there are no lifeguards at this location.
-Swimming enclosures not only decrease the chance of being stung by a stinger (jellyfish stings), but they also deter small marine life and boats from the area.
+Swimming enclosures not only decrease the chance of being stung by a stinger (jellyfish), but they also deter small marine life and boats from the area.

-If you are able to join in on a day or overnight trip, you will most likely have the opportunity to swim and snorkel around the Whitsunday Islands' lovely reefs which are situated in calm, sheltered waters and have ample marine life and coral formations.
+If you are able to join in on a day or overnight trip, you will most likely have the opportunity to swim and snorkel to your heart's content around the Whitsunday Island's flourishing fringing reefs, which boast ample marine life and coral formations.

 Airlie Beach Lagoon

 There are many other man-made and natural freshwater swimming areas, including Airlie Beach's popular lagoon situated on the main street, next to the shoreline.
 This is a large man-made lagoon with smaller wading pools for children, surrounded by public facilities and amenities, including barbecues, shared tables, and chairs.

 If you're seeking a place to enjoy your afternoon in the water and under some shade, this is the ideal place!
 The lagoon is additionally monitored by lifeguards and has a scenic view of the Coral Sea horizon and nearby Whitsunday Islands.